Open post

 The plentitude of flowers on board Titanic were all provided by a single nursery: F.G.
 Bealing & Son of Southampton.

 The horticultural florist firm had begun supplying the White Star Line when the company arrived on the scene in Southampton in 1907.
-It was a connection achieved via Bealings's existing relationship with Oakley & Watling, White Star Line's exclusive fruit supplier.
+It was a connection achieved via Bealings's existing relationship with Oakley & Watling, one of the White Star Line's regular fruit suppliers.

 In the evening hours of April 9th, Mr. Frank Bealing, his son, and his foreman Bill Geapin loaded all the flowers, palms, and potted plants into mule-drawn carts, and pulled up alongside the mammoth liner in its quay.